-It consists of coursework in demography, in particular Demog/Soc C126 ("Sex, Death and Data", Fall) and Demog 160 ("Special Topics: Writing a Research Paper", Fall), and coursework in research design, statistics and social theory.
+Cal-ADAR training includes coursework in demography, in particular Demog/Soc C126 ("Sex, Death and Data", Fall) and Demog 160 ("Special Topics: Writing a Research Paper", Fall), and coursework in research design, statistics and social theory.
 Trainees also attend a seminar on professionalization skills and on applying to graduate schools (Demog 198, Spring).
 Trainees have access to the Director and Assistant Director for one-on-one mentoring, and to a GSI who provides research support during the semester.
-Ultimately the goal is to encourage trainees to attend graduate school in a related topic of research and perhaps even become professors themselves.
+Ultimately the goal is to encourage trainees to consider and attend graduate school in a related topic of research and perhaps even become professors themselves.

 Academic: As this is a three-semester program, Cal-ADAR is targeted to juniors, although seniors may apply.
 Prerequisites for admittance to the program are introductory statistics, an introductory course in research design (e.g., Sociology 5), and a course in social science theory (e.g. Econ 1, Soc 1, Soc 101, PS 1, etc.).
-These courses are normally taken during the freshman and sophomore years, and can be completed at other institutions.
-The grade point requirement for coursework overall and for prerequisite courses is at least a 3.3 or B+.
-The application will consist of a transcript, an essay describing an area of inquiry, and letters of recommendation.
+These courses are usually taken during the freshman and sophomore years, and can be completed at other institutions.
+The grade point requirement for coursework overall and for prerequisite courses is a 3.3 or B+.
+The application consists of a transcript (unofficial), an essay describing an area of inquiry, and a letter of recommendation or nomination.
 The Department of Demography welcomes all qualified students to take the minor degree.
-While the Cal-ADAR program in its fullest form is designed for those who fit the NIH definition of under-represented as described we will admit others to the program as space and funds allow.

 Underrepresented Populations: Demography is officially a STEM field (science, technology, engineering and math) and like many STEM fields, there are many Caucasian and Asian scholars, but few African-Americans and Latinos.
 Disabled persons are also underrepresented.
 This is a problem because those voices are not being adequately expressed such that scientific results and policy do not get appropriately framed.
 NIH is particularly seeking out US citizens who are under-represented, that is at least one underrepresented category as defined by NIH:

 - B. Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities...